icpctools/icpctools/Resolver/README.md

 ### Additional Notes

-The Resolver and Award Generator tools are written in Java and will run on any platform supporting Java Version 11 or greater.
+The Resolver and Award Generator tools will run on any platform supporting Java.
 However, the Resolver makes heavy use of screen-level graphics and is therefore heavily dependent on the graphics drivers on the platform.
 In our experience, Linux graphics drivers are substantially less robust than others;